 The shift of global production from lowest labor-cost, offshore production strategies to strategies focused on geographic proximity to consumer markets (known as "nearshoring") is expected to give Mexican manufacturers a significant advantage over Asian manufacturers in respect of goods sold into the U.S. market, which we believe will continue to drive additional investment in the country.
-New rules under USMCA set the minimum threshold of North American-produced parts to 75% of each car's value, a 12.5% increase from former NAFTA rules.
+New rules under USMCA set the minimum threshold of North American-produced parts to 75.0% of each car's value, a 12.5% increase from former NAFTA rules.
 We believe that this will provide a strong incentive for the manufacturing industry to relocate production from competing countries to Mexico.
-We have already observed in our portfolio the renewal of long-term contracts securing activity around some of the country's main plants.